CodexThe Meridian Codex

 The Identity of Practice

 Practicing these disciplines will shape who you are.
 The Codex is honest about this.
 It offers a home: a community of practice bound not by shared conclusions but by shared commitment to honest inquiry, clear seeing, and mutual accountability.
 But a home, not a fortress.
 Your identity here is rooted in the process, not in any particular belief.
 You can disagree with another practitioner about everything and still share the deepest kinship, because honest disagreement is the shared practice.
-The Proposition develops this distinction fully.
-It matters from the first page.
+The Codex calls this The Meridian Compact: the ground rules that bind practitioners through process rather than doctrine.

 05 // The Horizon